shinyish/shinyish/README.md

 * I am learning more JavaScript
 * I am learning Discord.js
 * I will start learning react.js soon
-* I am learning lua
+* I have a good grasp of lua
 </br>

 If you want to contact me, you can contact me on these platforms